This mushroom and fennel pizza is great in spring and fall, when it's chilly outside and earthy aromas waft through the air.

 It came to my attention at a recent cooking class that, as a pizza blogger, I have been drastically under-serving the mushroom-loving population.
-So, to all you fungi-aficionados, here’s the pizza for you.
-A flavor-bomb of earthy, mineraly mushrooms brightened with the citrus notes of fennel and tarragon and mellowed with cream and Parmesan cheese.
-It’s the summery mushroom pizza of your dreams.
+So, to all you fungi-aficionados, here's the pizza for you.
+This mushroom and fennel pizza is a flavor-bomb of earthy, mineraly mushrooms brightened with the citrus notes of fennel and tarragon and mellowed with cream and Parmesan cheese.

 Mushroom and Fennel Pizza with Parmesan and Cream

 - Large rimmed baking sheet or baking stone/steel